The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 β’ Starting The Mount Batur Hike

-Mount Batur sunrise tours start with a very early morning pickup (2 AM-ish) so your guide can drive you all the way to Kintamani for a hike to the top of the volcano in time for sunrise.
+Mount Batur sunrise tours start with a very early morning pickup of around 2 AM, so your guide can drive you all the way to Kintamani for a hike to the top of the volcano in time for sunrise.

-The Mount Batur hike is very popular, so youβll most likely be trekking in the company of dozens (if not hundreds) of other international and local tourists all sharing the same path.
+This is a very popular activity, so youβll most likely be trekking in the company of dozens (if not hundreds) of other international and local tourists all sharing the same path.

-At the top of the Mount Batur view point, you cross the rim of the volcano and then youβre greeted by packs of Balinese monkeys eager to share your sunrise (and your snacks)!
+At the top of the mountain, youβll cross the rim of the volcano and then youβre greeted by packs of Balinese monkeys eager to share your sunrise (and your snacks)!
 Keep a close eye on them.

 On our last hike to Mt Batur, one monkey stole our entire snack bag, and by the time we got it back he had looted the Pocari Sweat and drank it in front of us.
 Nakal monyet.

-The hike up Mount Batur takes about 2 hours (give or take) depending on your fitness level, and itβs steep but not dangerous at all as long as you stay on the path.
-If youβre feeling unsure about this hike, just DO IT!
+The hike up Mount Batur takes about 2 hours (give or take) depending on your fitness level, and itβs steep but not dangerous as long as you stay on the path.
+If youβre feeling unsure about this hike, just do it!

 Anyone can do the trek, but I wouldnβt take that to mean itβs a complete joke either.
 The climb up is a decent calf killer, and the walk down is a bit of an ankle buster.

-Itβs a fair bit of elevation gain.
-You will be plenty sore after the hike!
-Plan on a Balinese foot massage afterwards.
+Itβs a fair bit of elevation gain, and youβll be plenty sore after the hike.
+Plan on getting a Balinese foot massage afterwards.

 If you want a harder volcano hike than Mt.
 Batur with less crowds, consider doing the Mount Agung hike in the same area.
-However, the climb up Agung is a much, much tougher hike than Mt.
-Batur.
+However, that climb is much, much tougher than Batur.

-The Mount Batur hike distance depends on where you start and end your trekking, but generally itβs about 3-5 kilometers (2-3 miles) roundtrip.
+The distance of the hike depends on where you start and end your trekking, but generally itβs about 3 to 5 kilometers (2 to 3 miles) roundtrip.

 AllTrails (and some travel blogs) are incorrect for this hike when they list it at 9.3 kilometers (5.8 miles).
-Looking at a Mount Batur map, thatβs only the distance if you completely circle both volcano craters, and start from the bottom of the road in Toya Bungkah village.
+Looking at a map, thatβs only the distance if you completely circle both volcano craters, and start from the bottom of the road in Toya Bungkah village.
+No one does that.

-The real Mount Batur hike distance is quite a bit shorter, so keep that in mind when you see inflated figures like that.
+The real distance is quite a bit shorter and more manageable, so keep that in mind when you see inflated figures like that.

 β’ Mount Batur Elevation Gain